ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/glossary.md

 ### Functions and methods

-Functions and methods are named units of logic that can be used multiple times in our code.
+Functions and methods are named units of logic that can be used multiple times in your code.
 Methods are similar to functions, but are associated with a class.
 Functions and methods are crucial for creating modular code.

-Functions are written to generalise a piece of logic, so that it can be used consistently in multiple places in our code.
+Functions are written to generalise a piece of logic, so that it can be used consistently in multiple places in your code.
 You might define a function for a particular statistical method, validation check or to manipulate data in a certain way.